ne9z/dotfiles-nixos/README.txt

 Install NixOS as described in .config/nixos/inst.sh

 Reboot then login as normal user.
-Execute "sway".
+Configure network with

+  nmtui

+After establishing internet connection, execute "sway".

 After launching sway, you will see an empty screen with the default wallpaper.
 Press and hold Super key (the